reetjain01/30-Days-JS-Challenge-ChaiAurCode/README.md

 ## Day 5: Functions
 Understand different types of functions in JavaScript, including function declarations, expressions, and arrow functions.
 Learn about function parameters, default values, and higher-order functions through various activities and examples.

+## Day 6: Arrays
+Dive into array manipulation and iteration in JavaScript.
+Learn how to create and access arrays, use basic and intermediate array methods, and work with multi-dimensional arrays.
+Explore practical examples and exercises to reinforce your understanding of array operations.